-The example below creates a Google Map centered on London, England:
+This example creates a Google Map centered in London, England:

-The rest of this page explains the example above line by line.
+The rest of this page describes the example above, step by step.

-To initialize a Map, we first create a Map properties object to define some properties for the map:
+In the initialize function, create an object (mapProp) to define the properties for the map:

 The center property specifies where to center the map.
 Create a LatLng object to center the map on a specific point.
 Pass the coordinates in the order: latitude, longitude.

-The code above creates a new map inside the <div> element (googleMap) using the parameters that are passed (mapProp).
+The code above creates a new map inside the <div> element with id="googleMap", using the parameters that are passed (mapProp).

-The example below defines four maps on one page (four maps with different map types):
+The example below defines four maps on one web page (four maps with different map types):

 Google allows your web site to call any Google API, many thousand times per day.